 Anger doesn’t have to mean danger if we see it as an indicator.
 Click To Tweet Emotions are like the lights on a dashboard.
-They indicate that something is going on, deep… Click To Tweet
+They indicate that something is going on, deep within our hearts.
+Click To Tweet

 Denise is the author of the new Bible study series Word Writers and the host of the Deeper Waters Retreat.
 She enjoys serving as the Editorial Coordinator for (in)courage, and she blogs at Embracing Grace and Truth, where she writes about the faith, motherhood, and writing.
 When she’s not teaching in the classroom or at conferences, she’s trying to find shade in sunny Southern California while sharing life with her husband and three kids.

 ♥And it get’s even better – Denise is giving away 2 copies of her new Word Writers book on Ephesians, just in time for the online study which begins October 24th!!
 Are you interested in experiencing Scripture in a deeper way?
 Be sure to visit wordwriters.us and download the reading plan.
 You’re also invited to join the Philippians Study which started on September 12th…don’t worry, you’re never too late to study scripture!